awsdocs/aws-doc-sdk-examples/cpp/example_code/iam/README.md

 ### Scenarios
 - [Create an IAM user, create an IAM role, and apply the role to the user](./iam_create_user_assume_role_scenario.cpp) (CreateUser, GetUser, CreateRole, CreatePolicy, AssumeRole, ListBuckets, AttachRolePolicy, DetachRolePolicy, DeletePolicy, DeleteRole, DeleteUser)

-## Running the examples
+## Run the examples
-Before using the code examples, first complete the installation and setup steps of [Getting Started](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) in the AWS SDK for C++ Developer Guide.
+Before using the code examples, first complete the installation and setup steps of [Getting started](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) in the AWS SDK for C++ Developer Guide.
-The Getting Started section covers how to get and build the SDK, and how to build your own code by using the SDK with a sample “Hello World”-style application.
+The Getting started section covers how to get and build the SDK, and how to build your own code by using the SDK with a sample “Hello World”-style application.

-Next, see [Getting started with the AWS SDK for C++ code examples](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started-code-examples.html) for information on the structure of the code examples, building, and running the examples.
+For information on the structure of the code examples and how to build and run the examples, see [Getting started with the AWS SDK for C++ code examples](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started-code-examples.html).

 ## Tests
 ⚠️ Running the tests might result in charges to your AWS account.